 As explained in our GDPR overview the maximum fines of course don’t mean that by definition this highest level of administrative fines is applied.
-The exact fines depend on numerous factors such as how severe non-compliance and potential personal data breaches are, the measures that have been taken to be GDPR compliant (with GDPR awareness a first one), the degree in which an organization fails to set up the essential mechanisms to prevent personal data breaches or deliver upon the requests of data subjects in the scope of the several data subject rights they have, the willingness to respond to such requests, the degree in which privacy by design is respected, additional measures and rights when consent is the chosen legal ground for lawful processing and far more.
+The exact fines depend on numerous factors such as how severe non-compliance and potential personal data breaches are, the measures that have been taken to be GDPR compliant (with GDPR awareness a first one), the degree in which an organization fails to set up the essential mechanisms to prevent personal data breaches or deliver upon the requests of data subjects in the scope of the several data subject rights they have (right of access, right to data portability, right to erasure etc.), the willingness to respond to such requests, the degree in which privacy by design is respected, additional measures and rights when consent is the chosen legal ground for lawful processing and far more.

 Two levels of GDPR fines – understanding them